-I grew up near Niagara Falls, Ontario – about a half hour’s drive away.
-Now that I’m living closer to Toronto, Niagara Falls is still a relatively short distance away.
-I’ve always felt very blessed to live near such an awesome natural phenomenon.
+This Niagara Falls blog comes from the perspective of a local.
+I grew up near Niagara Falls, Ontario, only about a half hour’s drive away.
+Now that I live closer to Toronto, Niagara Falls is still a relatively short distance away.
+I’ve always felt very blessed to live near such an awesome natural phenomenon for my entire life.

-While visiting Niagara Falls in the winter is an entirely different experience, there are so many things to do and see in the spring, summer, and fall months.
-This guide details four incredible ways to witness this spectacular waterfall will help you plan a day trip to Niagara Falls.
+Visiting Niagara Falls in the winter is an entirely different experience.
+You’ll see that some of the natural attractions are open in the winter and all year long.
+Some of the best things to do in Niagara Falls might only be available during the spring, summer, and fall months.
+This Niagara Falls travel guide details five incredible ways to witness this spectacular waterfall will help you plan a day trip to Niagara Falls.

 The poncho will keep you nice and dry, but your electronic devices can get wet when you get closer to the Falls.
 Be sure to pack waterproof cameras and smartphones.
 I was able to use my DSLR until a certain point, and then I put it away as I didn’t want to destroy my camera.